Azure-Samples/Synapse/CLI/assign_workspace_msi_role_on_storage_account.md

 ## Prerequisite

 You need Azure CLI in order to run this sample.
 There are two options:
-* [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and open a Terminal / Command Prompt window.
+* [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and open a Bash prompt.
 * [Use Azure Cloud Shell](https://shell.azure.com/) in **Bash** mode.

 ## Collect some information